jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 ## Playbook-1: Update everything and snapshot

-If you're interested in what's installed, look at `playbooks/update.yaml`.
+If interested in what's installed, look at `playbooks/update.yaml`.
 I borrowed much of this playbook from [linuxsysadmins.com](https://www.linuxsysadmins.com/install-kubernetes-cluster-with-ansible/)

 The first playbook gets us to a "clean slate" by running updates on all the machines and installing the necessary repos / components.